Pressure mounts.

 something about my son and

-the intricacies of Fallout: New Vegas.
+the intricacies of Fallout:

 The non-linear narrative and